 The city was totally destroyed during World War II and was rebuilt by Auguste Perret, known as the “poet of reinforced concrete” between 1945 and 1964.

-A stroll through the city centre, which is close to the LD Lines terminal, gives visitors the chance to admire the diversity of colour and form in this decidedly modern city.
+A stroll through the city centre, which is close to the DFDS Seaways terminal, gives visitors the chance to admire the diversity of colour and form in this decidedly modern city.
 Le Havre as a seafront resort offers a range of water sports.
 However, those feeling less intrepid can simply enjoy a walk along the beautiful beach.
 At night, Le Havre transforms itself as the whole city centre lights up, confirming Le Havre as an extremely beautiful holiday destination.

 - André Malraux Museum:

 A magnificent collection of Impressionist paintings is exhibited here.

 - Saint Joseph Church: